oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 The MELD client support code is implemented using NodeJS, React and Redux.
 This environment offers a rich set of features, which have allowed complex functionality to be incorporated into MELD with relatively little initial software development effort.

-But it is a complex, dynamic environment with many supporting tools.
+But React is a complex, dynamic environment with many supporting tools.
 This gives rise to a complex web of dependencies, some of which may be frequently changing.
 This can give rise to incompatibilities and failures when the MELD software itself, and any supporting tools used, are not kept up-to-date with the latest React/Redux library modules.
 Many of the updates to underlying software are to address security vulnerabilities, so are important to incorporate into a public-facing web application.

 #### Undetected problems in MELD code

 There were a number of areas where the MELD support code did not behave in ways that were expected.
-This would cause problems with existing applications, which might work by virtue of unnoticed changes made to the runtime environment.
-When encountered, these errors could be hard to track down and fix.
+This would cause problems with existing applications, which might still work only by virtue of unrecorded changes made to the runtime environment, but which would fail when installed in a new environment.
+When encountered, these failures are often hard to track down and fix.

 These are problems that automated tests, and especially continuous integration, are intended to catch.
-The "Helo MELD" applications were helpful when it came to isolating and fixing such failures.
+The "Hello MELD" applications proved helpful when it came to isolating and fixing such failures.

 Effective testing is a cornerstone of software sustainability.